lwhitbread/deep-diff/README.md

 ## Dependencies

-We recommend setting up an anaconda environment and installing all dependencies as,
+We recommend setting up an anaconda environment and installing all dependencies using the provided `environment.yml` file.
+To do this, run the following commands from the root directory of the repository:

 ```bash
 conda env create -f environment.yml